-Many lists I see on bridal sites are full of quick yes or no questions for photographers, and price questions.
+Many lists on bridal sites are full of quick yes or no questions for photographers, and price questions.
 Your goals for talking to a wedding photographer are greater than learning about prices.
 You need to get to know them.
 Also, you need to learn how excited they genuinely are about photographing your wedding.
-Some of your questions need to go deeper than a yes, no or prices point.

 Should you ask the basic questions?
 Absolutely.
-Those are important too.
+Those are also important.
 But, your wedding photographer isn’t just another vendor.
 They’ll be one of the professionals you interact with most.
 Before, during and after your wedding they’ll be there.
 Getting to know the person you’re spending that much time with is extremely important.

 Specific questions are best to ask your wedding photographer.
-Changing a basic question to be more specific gives you the most information possible.
+Changing a basic question to a specific question gives you the most information possible.
 It’s an easy way to help you make your decision on which photographer to hire.

 Here are common questions to ask your wedding photographer and below them better alternatives that will lead to a deeper conversation that reveals more about the photographer.

 How many weddings do you shoot per year?

 Instead, ask how many weddings they shoot per weekend.

 This will help you learn about their approach to serving you.
 You’ll learn if they like booking multiple weddings on the weekend and having a wedding marathon, or if they prefer to be more relaxed and focused on just one couple per weekend.

 Style is subjective.
 You looked at the photographer’s website or social media before contacting them.
 And so you know what their pictures look like.